jkaba/Basbeall/README.md

 HomeRunScraper.py
 - Python program which scrapes home run data from Fox Sports, calculates the mean standard deviation, and variance from year to year over a 20 year period.

+KBO_SwingMiss_Probability.ipynb
+- This is a model built to determine the odds of a KBO pitcher getting a hitter to swing and miss at a fastball.
+This was originally a technical prompt for a data analyst position with a KBO team.

 MLB_Attendance.r
 - This R program was used for an analysis in regards to MLB Attendance, and looks into potential factors which could affect attendance.